 The surrogates I place in my paintings are of a domestic nature.
 I choose domestic objects as they are meant to be handled by human hands in order to function, further promoting their familiarity.
 These objects flaunt their deterioration from use, supporting the emotionality of each piece.

-My upcoming body of work, bonne nuit, explores importance through the alternative avenue of living in the present moment.
+My current body of work, memento mori, explores impermanence through the alternative avenue of living in the present moment with the constant mantra of "remember that you have to die", the English translation of the aforementioned phrase.
 In order to fully accept impermanence, one might choose to fall in love with life itself in order to experience it fully.
 This group of paintings aims to capture brief moments in time, surrounded in love and warmth, while still employing the ghosts of lives past.